BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_1_Verifying_Your_Bitcoin_Setup.md

 295304/295304
 ```

-> :link: **SIGNET vs MAINNET:** Remember that this tutorial generally assumes that you are using signet.
+> 🔗 **SIGNET vs MAINNET:** Remember that this tutorial generally assumes that you are using signet.
 If you're using the mainnet instead, you can retrieve the current block height with: `curl -s https://blockchain.info/q/getblockcount`.
 You can replace the latter half of the `btcblock` alias (between `/\$(` and `)'"`) with that.

 If you're not up-to-date, but your `getblockcount` is increasing, no problem.
 Total download time can take from 15 minutes to several hours, depending on your setup.

 ## Optional: Know Your Server Types

-> **SIGNET vs MAINNET:** When you set up your node, you choose to create it as either a Mainnet, Testnet, Signet, or Regtest node.
+> 🔗 **SIGNET vs MAINNET:** When you set up your node, you choose to create it as either a Mainnet, Testnet, Signet, or Regtest node.
 Though this document presumes a Signet setup, it's worth understanding how you might access and use the other setup types — even all on the same machine!
 But, if you're a first-time user, skip on past this, as it's not necessary for a basic setup.

 The type of setup is mainly controlled through the ~/.bitcoin/bitcoin.conf file.
 If you're running signet, it probably contains this line: